 Textile Frame Covering

-Aran Biomedical can custom design medical textile fabrics, whether woven, knitted or braided for use in these types of structural heart implants.
-The choice of material, fabric thickness, pore size, strength and stretch ratio, are just some of the characteristics that can be optimised to your requirements.
-The fabric can also be laser trimmed to avoid fraying and shape formed to conform to the underlying implant and facilitate assembly.
+Custom designed implantable medical fabrics, whether woven, knitted or braided, can be developed for use in structural heart implants, such as implantable valves and annuloplasty rings.
+The choice of material, fabric thickness, pore size, strength and compliance, are just some of the characteristics that can be optimised to your requirements.
+The fabric can also be laser trimmed to avoid fraying and shape formed to conform to the underlying implant.

 PTFE Covered Structural Heart Frame

 PTFE is widely used for a diverse range of structural heart implants, such as occlusion devices, heart failure implants and heart valve frames.

 Aran Biomedical offers PTFE covering for the most challenging implant geometries, including conical, flared and bulbous designs.
 In many cases, integration of PTFE onto the frame, avoids the requirement for labour intensive and highly technical suturing.
 Given an established clinical history of use in vascular indications it is often preferred as an alternative to textile covering options.

 Aran Biomedical can also create electrospun scaffolds as a discrete membrane or apply electrospun fibres directly onto stents and similar metal frame implants.
 The microporous structure of electrospun material is well known to encourage tissue ingrowth.

 The composition of the electrospun fabric or covering can be tailored as required, such as modifying porosity, thickness, fibre alignment and fibre diameter.
 There is an extremely diverse range of resorbable and non-resorbable materials that are suitable for electrospun processing, each with unique mechanical and physical properties.